frantic0/genam/README.md

 python .\salome -t -w1
 ```

-For instance, to generate and run a study of the labyrinthine brick #15 using Salome in batch mode
+For instance, to generate and run a study of the labyrinthine brick #15 using Salome in batch mode,

 ```
 python .\salome -t -w1  .test_quantized_matrix_1_1.py args:15